François Devosge

-François Devosge, François III Devosge or Claude François III (25 January 1732, Gray, Haute-Saône - 22 December 1811, Dijon) was a French portraitist and history painter.
+François Devosge, François III Devosge or Claude François III (25 January 1732 – 22 December 1811) was a French portraitist and history painter.
+He was born in Gray, Haute-Saône.
 Among his students were François Rude, Pierre-Paul Prud'hon and Claude Hoin.
-He is best known for his work as the founder of the École de Dessin de Dijon.
+He is best known for his work as the founder of the École de Dessin de Dijon, and died in Dijon.
 His son Anatole Devosge (1770–1850) was also a painter, whilst his father Claude François Devosge (1697–1777) was a sculptor and architect.